 Furthermore, your business isn’t a decades-old public company, so you probably don’t want to pay like one.
-However, finding accurate compensation data that is specific to the pre-IPO market can leave you comparing your job offers and employee pay packages to mismatched benchmarks, including large public companies and those with similarly titled but very different roles.
+However, finding accurate comp data that is specific to the pre-IPO market can leave you comparing your job offers and employee pay packages to mismatched benchmarks, including large public companies and those with similarly titled but very different roles.

-Conversely, when you have access to reliable and relevant compensation data, you can build the best possible team.
+Conversely, when you have access to reliable and relevant pay data, you can build the best possible team.
 With this reliable data, you can make better decisions when presenting job offers and promoting top performers.
 More specifically, great compensation data will: